The 100th (Prince of Wales' Royal Canadian)

-The 100th (Prince of Wales's) Royal Canadian Regiment of Foot was raised in Canada in 1858, in response to the Indian Mutiny of 1857.
+The 100th (Prince of Wales') Royal Canadian Regiment of Foot was raised in Canada in 1858, in response to the Indian Mutiny of 1857.

-In 1875, the 100th became the recognised successor of a the 100th Prince Regent's County of Dublin Regiment of Foot, which had been raised in Ireland in 1804 and disbanded in 1818, after 13 years service in Canada.
+In 1875, the 100th became the recognised successor of a the 100th Prince Regent's County of Dublin Regiment of Foot, which had been raised in Ireland in 1804 and disbanded in Canada in 1818.

-On 1 July 1881, the 100th (Prince of Wales's Royal Canadian) Regiment of Foot merged with the 109th Foot, formerly the Honourable East India Company's 3rd Bombay European Regiment, to form the First Battalion of The Prince of Wales's Leinster Regiment (Royal Canadians).
-The 109th became the Second Battalion.
+On 1 July 1881, the 100th (Prince of Wales' Royal Canadian) Regiment of Foot merged with the 109th Foot, formerly the Honourable East India Company's 3rd Bombay European Regiment, to form the 1st Battalion The Prince of Wales's Leinster Regiment (Royal Canadian).
+The 109th became the 2nd Battalion.

-The Prince of Wales's Leinster Regiment (Royal Canadians) was disbanded in April 1922, following the creation of the Irish Republic.
+The Prince of Wales' Leinster Regiment (Royal Canadian) Regiment was disbanded in April 1922, following the creation of the Irish Republic.

-The 1st Battalion The 100th (Prince of Wales's Royal Canadians)
+The 1st/100th (Prince of Wales' Regiment Royal Canadians)

 In 1864, the regiment had an average strength of 771 men, 929 hospital admissions (1205 admissions per 1000 of mean strength) with 3 deaths in hospital and 1 out of hospital (5.19 deaths per 1000 of mean strength).

-Malta Jan 1864 Ensign Albert Grant Dunn died of fever.
-His death was attributed to sweating while riding his horses, which brought on a chill, causing his death.
-Ensign Dunn was a half brother of the commanding officer Lt Col Alexander Roberts Dunn VC, who won his Victoria Cross in the Crimea while a Lt in the 11th Hussars.1
+- Jan 1864 Ensign Albert Grant Dunn died of fever.
+His death was attributed to the enforced sweating while riding his horses, which brought on a chill, causing his death.
+Ensign Dunn was a half brother of the commanding officer Lt Col Alexander Roberts Dunn VC, who won his Victoria Cross in the Crimea while a Lt in the 11th Hussars.
+1

-Malta 2 July Death of Lieutenant Ashford from fever.
-His fever was blamed on him bathing while steaming with perspiration, soon after participating in a rowing trial on a scorching hot afternoon.1
+- 2 July Death of Lieutenant Ashford from fever.
+His fever was attributed to bathing while streaming with perspiration, soon after participating in a rowing trial on a scorching hot afternoon.1

-Malta Oct 1864 Death of captain James Lamb, who had been promoted from Sgt-Major to ensign in the 50th Foot for bravery in the field.
-He had served at Alma and Inkerman and throughout the whole siege of Sevastopol.
+- Oct 1864 Death of Captain James Lamb.
+He had been promoted from Sgt-Major to ensign in the 50th Foot for bravery in the field.
+He had served at Alma and Inkerman and throughout the whole siege of Sebastopol.

 The men were at Lower St Elmo Barracks (642 men) with a detachment on the Crown Work of Floriana (21 men).
 Lower St Elmo Barracks was situated in a deep sunken area, contiguous to one of the lowest levels in Valletta, a few feet above the sea.
 It was surrounded on all sides by an amphitheatre of high walls which excluded ventilation.
 Although originally construed as a temporary refuge during a siege, it had been converted into a permanent barracks.

-Cholera appeared in Malta in July 1865; the Royal Canadians suffered heavy losses.
-Cholera spread to the 100th Regiment on 18 July, with the first death recorded on 19 July.
+18 July 1865 Cholera appeared in the Royal Canadians which suffered heavy losses.
+The first death was recorded on 19 July.
 In July there were 18 ill with 15 deaths.
 On 27 July, the 100th Foot was withdrawn from Lower St Elmo Barracks and encamped for two and a half months on the Glacis of Fort Manoel.
 There, it had another four cases and two deaths from cholera.
 Out of three men left in Lower St Elmo after the departure of the battalion, two succumbed to the disease.
 The 100th Foot reoccupied Lower St Elmo Barracks towards the end of September 1865.1

 The military prison was within Lower St Elmo Barracks.
 The chief warder, his wife and three children occupied a few small low roofed rooms at one end of the prison.
 The privy being situated in a little cell near the kitchen door.
 On 20 July one of the girls fell ill with cholera.
 She was nursed by her sister residing at Floriana, who likewise contracted the disease on 21 July.
 Her mother and another daughter became sick on 25 July.
 The prison chaplain who had been in constant attendance upon the suffers was attacked on the 24th.
 Within Lower St Elmo during the last 12 days of July, there were no less than 19 cases of cholera with 15 deaths.
 In August the regiment had 7 sick with 4 deaths; in September 1 ill with 0 deaths; in October 1 ill with 0 deaths.